 Doctor of Philosophy (PhD)

-Students will be required to present their work to colleagues and peers up to three times throughout their candidature, coinciding with key milestones in scoping and developing the project, refining the method, and communicating the findings of their research.
+PhD students are expected to work independently with guidance from at least two academic supervisors.
+Students will be required to present their work to colleagues and peers, a minimum of three times during their candidature, in general addressing the key candidature milestones of scoping and developing the project, refining the methodology and method, and communicating the findings of their research.

 All PhD students are expected to communicate regularly with their agreed research supervisors and attend the research workshops and seminars that are held at regular intervals during each year and to participate in the annual Sydney Nursing School Research Week and to actively participate in an annual progress review and interview process.

 Applicants should hold one of the following to be eligible for an offer of enrolment:

 - a bachelor's degree with first or upper-second-class honours, OR